-Fortuño, a Republican, was the resident commissioner from Puerto Rico from 2005 to 2008.
+Fortuño was the resident commissioner from Puerto Rico and was a Republican.
+He served from 2005 to 2008.

-Puerto Rico is a territory of the United States.
-Because it is not a state, it has no senators or representatives in Congress.
-Instead it sends a delegate to the House of Representatives, called the resident commissioner, with essentially no voting privileges.
-Delegates have a marginal role in Congress and their constituents are not represented in Congress in the same manner as most citizens.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Fortuño can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
+Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fortuño is shown as a purple triangle. (analysis methodology)
+Fortuño is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Fortuño sponsored bills primarily in these issue areas:

 Some of Fortuño’s most recently sponsored bills include...